Nitasha Kaul

-Nitasha Kaul is a London based academic, writer and poet.
+Nitasha Kaul is a British academic, writer and poet based in London.
 In addition to fiction, she writes and speaks about topics that cover the political economy, Bhutan, Kashmir, nationalism in India, gender and identity.

 Early life and education

+Nitasha Kaul was born in November 1976 in Gorakhpur, in the Indian state of Uttar Pradesh, into a Kashmiri Hindu family that had migrated from the Downtown Mohalla of Srinagar, Jammu and Kashmir.

-Kaul born and raised in Delhi, India to a Kashmiri Pandit family and She had her schooling at St. Thomas School.
-Kaul moved to England at the age of 21 in 1997.
+Kaul was raised in New Delhi and studied at St. Thomas' School.
+Kaul graduated with a Bachelor's degree in Economics from the Sri Ram College of Commerce, affiliated with the University of Delhi.

-She graduated in Economics from Sri Ram College of Commerce before pursuing her post-graduate from University of Hull; Kaul went on to earn her doctorate in Economics and Philosophy from Hull, in 2003.
+Kaul moved to England from India in 1997, at the age of 21, for pursuing her post-graduate degree from University of Hull.
+Kaul went on to earn her Doctorate in Economics and Philosophy from Hull in 2003.
 Her doctoral thesis was Interrogating the Subject-World of Economic Epistemology: Re-Imagining Theory and Difference.

 Career

-Kaul served as a Lecturer of Economics at University of Bath and as an Assistant Professor of Economics at the Bristol Business School from 2002 to 2007 before being made Associate Professor in Creative Writing at the Royal Thimphu College in Bhutan (2010).
-At present, she is an Associate Professor in Politics and International Relations at the University of Westminster.
-Her current scholarly interests include feminist issues concerning Kashmiri women, the rise of muscular neo-liberal nationalism in India, and an analysis of right-wing politics in India.
+Kaul is a professor of Politics, International Relations, and Critical Interdisciplinary Studies at the University of Westminster in the UK.
+In addition to her chair, she is also the Director of the Centre for the Study of Democracy (CSD).
+Kaul served as a lecturer of economics at University of Bath and as an assistant professor of economics at the Bristol Business School from 2002 to 2007 before being made associate professor in Creative Writing at the Royal Thimphu College in Bhutan (2010).
+Professor in Politics and International Relations at the University of Westminster.
+She has published widely on themes relating to democracy, political economy, Hindutva/Indian politics, misogyny, technology/Artificial Intelligence, identity, rise of right-wing nationalism, feminist and postcolonial critiques, small states in geopolitics, regions of Bhutan, Kerala, and Kashmir.
+Having received multiple research grants and awards for her research, writing, and activism, she is the author of over 150 publications, including 7 single-authored or edited scholarly and literary books, book chapters in numerous critical and ground-breaking edited collections, plus peer-reviewed original research articles in numerous journals across humanities and social science disciplines.

-On October 22, 2019, Kaul served as one of the key witnesses at a United States House Committee on Foreign Affairs hearing about the human rights situation in Indian-administered Kashmir, following the revocation of special status within India.
-Kaul outlined extensive UNHCHR reports about the violations of human rights (and democratic principles) in both Indian and Pakistan-administered Kashmir along with the recent clampdown on communication facilities and mass-detention in the Indian territory.
+On 22 October 2019, Kaul served as one of the key witnesses at a United States House Committee on Foreign Affairs hearing about the human rights situation in Jammu and Kashmir, following the revocation of special status within India.
+Kaul outlined extensive UNHCHR reports about the violations of human rights (and democratic principles) in both Indian and Pakistan-administered Kashmir along with the clampdown on communication facilities and mass-detention in the Indian territory at the time.